 A overall solution that addresses both the concern is enabling the ability to transfer credits to bank account.

 Due to the lack of ATMs, cash payment problems have become common.
-Digital payments also give rise to cash problems since it reduces the cash flow among people thus limiting the usage of it.
 I feel ride-sharing services are slowly switching to digital payments until I read Uber has planned to expand the cash payments.
 This solution could be implemented, tested, and iterated when the problem is on a smaller scale before expanding the cash payment feature in a larger scale.

 This project gave me a chance to utilize my skills as a user researcher.
 I stepped out of my comfort zone several times to talk to different people, especially the drivers.
-It was a new experience to see people using my designs in person.
+It was a new experience to see people using my designs.
 The usability testing revealed a pain-point and made me realise how significant testing is for a successful project.
-I also tried my best to not stay away from personal design choices and to stick research findings to user interface design.
-I also l to be extra careful while designing the interactions as they come into play at the most anxious part of the trip.
+I also tried my best to stay away from my assumptions and to stick research findings to user interface design.